Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins are 40-26 in games they were listed as the moneyline favorite (winning 60.6% of those games).
+- The Marlins have a 40-26 record in games they were listed as the moneyline favorite (winning 60.6% of those games).

-- Based on this matchup's moneyline, the Marlins' implied win probability is 56.5%.
+- Based on this game's moneyline, the Marlins' implied win probability is 54.5%.

-- Miami has played in 155 games with a set over/under, and have combined with its opponents to go over the total 73 times (73-76-6).
+- Miami has combined with opponents to go over the total 73 times this season for a 73-76-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!